mach1980/WLED/usermods/canopen/readme.md

 CANopen is a high-level communication protocol and device profile specification that is based on the CAN (Controller Area Network) protocol.
 The protocol was developed for embedded networking applications, such as in-vehicle networks.

+CANOpen® is a registered trademark of CAN in Automation (CiA).
+This code is in no way affiliated with CiA.
+No warranty is provided - use at your own risk.

 ## Installation

 Add the compile-time option `-D USERMOD_CANOPEN` to your `platformio.ini` (or `platformio_override.ini`) or use `#define USERMOD_CANOPEN` in `my_config.h`.